 (a) by the Municipal Planning Tribunal:

-(i) All category 1 applications; and
+(i) All category 1 applications that are contrary to the land use scheme and the local spatial development framework, if applicable;

-(ii) all opposed category 2, 3 and 4(a) applications;(b) by the Land Development Officer:
+(ii) all opposed category 2 applications; and

+(b) by the Land Development Officer:

+(i) All category 1 applications that are not contrary to the land use scheme and the local spatial development framework, if applicable and that are not opposed;

-(i) ;all category 2 applications that are not opposed;
+(ii) all category 2 applications that are not opposed;

-(ii) all category 4(b) applications(2) For the purposes of subsection (1), an opposed application means an application on which negative comments or objections were received after the public participation process from persons, internal municipal departments, ward councillors, service providers and organs of state.
+(2) For the purposes of subsection (1), an opposed application means an application on which negative comments or objections were received after the public participation process.

-Part B: Assessment to establish Municipal Planning Tribunal

-Municipal assessment prior to establishment of Municipal Planning Tribunal

-(1) The decision of a municipality to –

-establish a joint Municipal Planning Tribunal as contemplated in section 34(1) of the Act; or

-agree to the establishment of a Municipal Planning Tribunal by a district municipality as contemplated in section 34(2) of the Act; or

-establish a Municipal Planning Tribunal for its municipal area,

-must be preceded by an assessment of the factors referred to in subregulation (2).

-(2) The assessment referred to in subregulation (1) includes, amongst others, the following factors -

-the impact of the Act on the municipality’s financial, administrative and professional capacity;

-the ability of the municipality to effectively implement the provisions of the Act;

-the average number of applications dealt with by the municipality annually in terms of existing planning legislation; and

-the development pressures in the municipal area.

-Part C: Establishment of Municipal Planning Tribunal for Local Municipal Area
+Part B: Establishment of Municipal Planning Tribunal for Local Municipal Area

 Establishment of Municipal Planning Tribunal for local municipal area

-(1) Subject to the provisions of Part D and E of this Chapter, the _______________Municipal Planning Tribunal is hereby established for the municipal area of (insert name of municipality), in compliance with section 35 of the Act.
+Subject to the provisions of Part C and D of this Chapter, the _______________Municipal Planning Tribunal is hereby established for the municipal area of (insert name of municipality), in compliance with section 35 of the Act.

-(2) The provisions of subsection (1) do not apply if, after the assessment contemplated in section 31, the municipality decides to establish a joint Municipal Planning Tribunal or a district Municipal Planning Tribunal.

 Composition of Municipal Planning Tribunal for local municipal area

-(1) The Municipal Planning Tribunal consists of at least 13 members made up as follows
+(1) The Municipal Planning Tribunal consists of not more than 16 members made up as follows:

 three officials in the full-time service of the Municipality;

-two persons registered as a professional with the South African Council for the Planning Profession in terms of the Planning Profession Act, 2002 (Act No. 36 of 2002);
+two persons who are registered as professional planners with the South African Council for the Planning Profession in terms of the Planning Profession Act, 2002 (Act No. 36 of 2002);

-two persons registered as a professional with the Engineering Council of South Africa in terms of the Engineering Profession Act, 2000 (Act No. 46 of 2000);
+two persons who are registered as professionals with the Engineering Council of South Africa in terms of the Engineering Profession Act, 2000 (Act No. 46 of 2000);

-two persons with financial experience relevant to land development and land use and who is registered with a recognised voluntary association or registered in terms of the Auditing Profession Act, 2005 (Act No. 26 of 2005);
+two persons with financial experience relevant to land development and land use and who are registered with a recognised voluntary association or registered in terms of the Auditing Profession Act, 2005 (Act No. 26 of 2005);

 two persons either admitted as an attorney in terms of the Attorneys Act, 1979 (Act No. 53 of 1979) or admitted as advocate of the Supreme Court in terms of the Admission of Advocates Act, 1964 (Act No. 74 of 1964);

+two persons who are registered as professional land surveyors in terms of the Professional and Technical Surveyors' Act, 1984 (Act No. 40 of 1984), or a geomatics professional in the branch of land surveying in terms of the Geomatics Profession Act, 2013 (Act No. 19 of 2013);

-an environmental assessment practitioner registered with a voluntary association; and
+two persons who are registered as environmental assessment practitioners with a relevant voluntary association;

 any other person who has knowledge and experience of spatial planning, land use management and land development or the law related thereto.